'Bounty' reveals government-backed scalp bounties on Maine's indigenous people during 1700s – KION546

 Click here for updates on this story

-MAINE (WMTV) — A documentary produced by members of Maine’s Penobscot Nation is bringing attention to atrocities committed against Native Americans.
+MAINE (WMTW) — A documentary produced by members of Maine’s Penobscot Nation is bringing attention to atrocities committed against Native Americans.

 The film “Bounty” brings to light the government-placed scalp bounties placed on the Penobscot people in the 1700s.